 Samples will be collected from the 30th floor in accordance with the approved waste plan upon establishment of negative pressure.
-The sampling results shall be submitted to the regulatory agencies.
-Based on the sampling results still to be performed on the 30th floor, the non-porous wire/cable building components would need to be disposed of as asbestos and hazardous waste, for those building components not cleaned, if sampling results conclude that the non-porous items were hazardous waste.

-3. Ducts will be cleaned.

-- 4. Inspections shall be performed. - 5.
-If the area is clean, no further work is necessary.
-If visible debris is seen, additional cleaning will be performed with brushes and specified equipment. - W. Work shall proceed, within each negative pressure enclosure area, until all ACM, WTC Dust and porous materials have been removed and the area is visually clean.
+The sampling results shall be submitted to the

+- regulatory agencies.
+Based on the sampling results still to be performed on the 30th floor, the non-porous wire/cable building components would need to be disposed of as asbestos and hazardous waste, for those building components not cleaned, if sampling results conclude that the non-porous items were hazardous waste. - 3.
+Where the electric floor cell system is a boundary floor between containments, the existing access holes, between the Walker Duct system on top and the raceway system on the bottom, shall be sealed as they become exposed.
+This isolation barrier shall be sealed using caulk, expandable foam or duct tape to form an airtight seal.
+Where the floor slab is not a part of a containment boundary, e.g. the 29th floor slab within the 28/29 containment area, barriers shall not be required - 4.
+Work on floor cells shall be performed when all areas being accessed are under negative pressure containment, in accordance with approved variances.
+Work shall be performed by workers possessing NY State and NYC Asbestos Handler Certificates. - 5.
+Floor cell systems will be: - a. cleaned and inspected in accordance with the approved variances, or - b. cut open and cleaned of visual contaminants in accordance with requirements identified in ICR56, as follows: - i.
+Access to the system of raceways, beneath the structural Q-deck, shall be achieved by cutting and removing the metal plates, using electric shears, nibblers, or other similar means.
+These metal plates shall be cleaned for disposal / recycling as conventional waste, or packaged and disposed of as Asbestos waste. - ii.
+Walker ducts, present within the slab, shall be exposed using wet methods by removing the concrete topping above the duct using HEPA filtered saws, chipping hammers, other similar tools or any combination thereof, to expose the metal duct.
+Concrete debris, generated during this activity, shall be disposed of as Asbestos waste.
+With the metal duct exposed, the duct shall be cut open with a HEPA filtered electric saw, nibbler, shear, or similar means to expose the interior of the duct, for cleaning and visual inspection. - Visual inspections shall be performed to insure that cell systems are free of visual contaminants by a NYS Certified Asbestos Supervisor, followed by satisfactory Project Monitor visual inspection. - 7.
+If the area is determined to be adequately clean, no further work is necessary.
+If visible debris is identified, additional cleaning will be performed. - W. Work shall proceed, within each negative pressure enclosure area, until all ACM, WTC Dust and porous materials have been removed and the area is visually clean.
 Items remaining shall include, but not be limited to, the cleaned concrete floor slab, interior masonry walls, metal door bucks, corrugated steel deck, structural steel columns beams, curtain wall components and large, cleaned equipment to be recycled.
 These materials shall be removed during Phase II Structural Deconstruction.